hinczhang/PathConvolution/README.md

 - opencv-python
 ### commercial
 - arcpy

+Please use your ArcGIS Pro Package Manager to create a new virtual environment.
+Then, install all the open-source packages there.
 ## Terminal
 For the terminal part, the parameter could be: `--raster ./test_data/clip_raster.tif --vector ./test_data/test_road.shp --path ./a.tif`
 These are compulsory parameters.
 For more, please view the `terminal.py`: